victorromeo/victorromeo.github.io/_posts/2020-12-17-MultiAgent-Systems.md

 type: article
 ---

-MultiAgent Systems are a powerful conceptual approach to understanding the behaviour of agents within a system constrained within a fabricated environment
+MultiAgent Systems are autonomous actors which assist a systems users achieve specific goals, but do so by understanding the users requirements without external direction from the user.

 <!-- markdownlint-disable MD033 -->